thebarbican19/BatteryBoi/README.md

 <br>

 ## Product Hunt Launch 🚀
-**BatteryBoi will be going live on [Product Hunt](https://www.producthunt.com/products/batteryboi)** on **Tuesday 5th September**.
+**BatteryBoi will be going live on [Product Hunt](https://www.producthunt.com/products/batteryboi)** on **Wedneday 6th September**.
 Please please help by upvoting and sharing the word before, during, and after!

 <br><br>